mossad-zika/ya_workshop_chatgpt_tg_bot/README.md

 Please make sure you have Docker and Docker Compose installed on your machine.

-Consider [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows, macOS or Ubuntu.
+Consider [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows, macOS, or Ubuntu.

-This software is free and contains all the necessary tools built-in.
+This software is free and contains all the necessary tools built in.

 Required versions:
 - Docker 27.0.0 or later